-- 1) To enforce criminal law and protect the students, staff, and public at large against criminal activity. - 2) Foster mutually respectful relationships with students and staff to support a positive school climate. - 3) Provide information concerning questions about law enforcement topics to students and staff. - 4) Provide classroom instruction on a variety of topics including, but not limited to, safety, public relations, occupational training, leadership, and life skills. - 5) Coordinate investigative procedures between police and school administrators. - 6) Handle initial police reports of violent crimes committed on campus. - 7) Take enforcement action on criminal matters. - 8) Attend school special events as needed. - 9) Prepare lesson plans as necessary for the instruction provided. - 10) Collect data on SRO activities (arrests, citations, etc.)
+- 1) Enforce criminal law and protect the students, staff, and public at large against criminal activity. - 2) Foster mutually respectful relationships with students and staff to support a positive school climate. - 3) Provide information concerning questions about law enforcement topics to students and staff. - 4) Serve as a source of information to the school community, including parents, on such topics as tobacco, alcohol and other drug issues, and addressing violence diffusion, violence prevention and other safety issues in the school community. - 5) Provide classroom instruction on a variety of topics including, but not limited to, safety, public relations, occupational training, leadership, and life skills. - 6) Provide informational in-services and be a general resource for the staff on issues related to alcohol and other drugs, violence prevention, gangs, bullying, cyberbullying, wireless devices, safety and security. - 7) Provide educational programs to students and staff on topics agreed to by both Parties.
+In addition, the Groveport Police Department may substitute other officers to provide the same or similar programs described in Paragraphs V(A)(5)-(7) of this MOU. - 8) Refer students and/or their families to appropriate agencies for assistance when need is determined. - 9) Coordinate investigative procedures between police and school administrators. - 10) Handle initial police reports of violent crimes committed on campus. - 11) Take enforcement action on criminal matters. - 12) Attend school special events as needed. - 13) Prepare lesson plans as necessary for the instruction provided. - 14) Collect data on SRO activities (arrests, citations, etc.)